sumeetksinha/pvESSI/README.md

 	cmake version 3.5.1
 	```

   	If you have an older version, then get and install a newer version from [CMake](https://cmake.org/download/).
 You can also follow these steps at your desired directory.
-  To use paraview in parallel build with ```PARAVIEW_USE_MPI=true``` option

   	```bash
   	git clone https://github.com/Kitware/CMake.git
 	cd CMake